pyg-team/pytorch_geometric/docs/source/tutorial/create_gnn.rst

 Inside the :meth:`~torch_geometric.nn.conv.message_passing.MessagePassing.message` function, we use :obj:`self.mlp` to transform both the target node features :obj:`x_i` and the relative source node features :obj:`x_j - x_i` for each edge :math:`(j,i) \in \mathcal{E}`.

 The edge convolution is actually a dynamic convolution, which recomputes the graph for each layer using nearest neighbors in the feature space.
-Luckily, PyG comes with a GPU accelerated batch-wise k-NN graph generation method named :meth:`torch_geometric.nn.pool.knn_graph`:
+Luckily, :pyg:`PyG` comes with a GPU accelerated batch-wise k-NN graph generation method named :meth:`torch_geometric.nn.pool.knn_graph`:

 .. code-block:: python